jason137/gads_26/lec04/eda1.md

              (400.24, 403.94)    *********

-This distribution exhibits a high degree of centrality and symmetry, but again we'll see later that this dataset has more information that is not revealed here.
+This distribution exhibits a high degree of centrality and symmetry, but we'll see later that this dataset has more information that is not revealed here.

+Histograms are invaluable tools for looking at a distribution, but they don't get us very far beyond that.

 ### boxplot